thomasnonis/ppse-2021/readme.md

     cd src
     make -j4

-After this process some binaries files will be created. <br>The suitable one is the `.uf2` file, which is located into `SALMO_pico_fw/build/src`.
+After this process some binaries files will be created. <br>The suitable one is the `.uf2` file, which is located into `SALMO_pico_fw/build/src`.<br>
-<br>After this do the following steps:
+Now you can start the board in bootloader mode:
 1. Disconnect the board
 1. Hold the `BOOTSEL` button
 1. Connect the device to your computer

-Then drag and drop it to `RPI-RP2` mass storage device.
-If the device is not showed by your computer.
+Then drag and drop the `.uf2` file to `RPI-RP2` mass storage device.

+In order to make this process faster, you can simply navigate to `SALMO_pico_fw/src/` and execute `build.sh` or `build_and_flash.sh` to respectively build or build and flash the project. :nail_care:

 # :briefcase: Adding new drivers or libraries
 If you want to add a new driver or library please keep this tree structure